kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 There are two possible approaches for including them:
 1. Train only on the additional data, then use these pretrained weights (change param "main_folder_name" and "transform_folders")
 2. Train on our data + additional data together, then use the additional folder in "additional_training_folders".
 For this, all images need to be of the same size. "github_jkf" is 608x608, so you can run the script preprocessing/crop_images.py

+To use the images from "jkfrie", run the following script first: `data/rename_masks.sh`.
+This renames the masks such that images and masks share the same names.
 ``